LewisLabUCSD/iLipidome/README.md

 - [License](#license)

 # Overview
-Here, we present ``iLipidome``, a novel method based on R (v 4.1.0) platform for analyzing lipidomics data in the context of the lipid biosynthetic network, thus accounting for the interdependence of measured lipids. iLipidome includes a series of functions for lipid substructure transformation, extraction, lipid biosynthetic network reconstruction, and essential pathway and reaction scoring.
-With three demo datasets, we demonstrated that iLipidome could enhance statistical power, enable reliable clustering and lipid enrichment analysis, and link lipidomic changes to their genetic origins.
-To summarize, iLipidome facilitates systems-level comparison of lipid profiles with lipid biosynthetic information efficiently and provides a deeper insight into complex lipidomic alterations across samples.
+Here, we present ``iLipidome``, a method for analyzing lipidomics data in the context of the lipid biosynthetic network, thus accounting for the interdependence of measured lipids.
+Currently, iLipidome only supports “two-group comparison”, enabling users to identify essential altered lipid pathways and link lipidomic changes to their genetic origins.
+The tutorial describes a series of iLipidome functions to facilitate systems-level comparison of fatty acid, lipid species, and lipid class profiles using a novel substructure-based approach.
+We hope it can provide researchers a deeper insight into complex lipidomic alterations across samples.

 # System Requirements
 ## Hardware requirements
-To run demo datasets with iLipidome, it requires only a standard computer with enough RAM and installed R software version over 4.0.0.
+To run example datasets with iLipidome, it requires only a standard computer with enough RAM and installed R software version over 4.0.0.

 ## Software requirements
 ### OS Requirements
-The functions and demo datasets has been tested on the following systems:
+The functions and example datasets has been tested on the following systems:
-+ macOS: Monterey (12.4)
++ macOS: Ventura (13.0)

 ### R Dependencies